clairetn/katacoda-scenarios/trial_1/README.md

 Unix IFB lesson

 This IFB lesson aims at helping beginers to realise their first steps in unix universe.
-Access to the script of the scenario : https://github.com/clairetn/katacoda-scenarios.git Access to the course by the way of katacoda palteforme :
+Access to the script of the course scenario : https://github.com/clairetn/katacoda-scenarios.git Access to the course by the way of katacoda palteforme : https://www.katacoda.com/clairetn/scenarios/trial_1

 ## index.json
 The file _index.json_ contains all the information about the scenario.
 It has the title, description and a heading for each step.